-This withering essay on sex tourism and the cyclical nature of class exploitation is one of 2012's most impressive (if gruelling) pieces of filmmaking.
+This withering essay on sex tourism and the cyclical nature of class exploitation is one of 2013's best.

 Paradise: Love opens with a shot of a group of disabled people silently sat in static dodgems.
 A bell rings, and as they start up, they begin to scream and wail, haphazardly ramming each other without a care of who they're hitting and how hard.
 This, people, is a distillation of humanity through the sardonically pessimistic eyes of Austia’s Ulrich Seidl.